Public health manager

 - Job market and vacancies Expand / Collapse

 In England, public health managers are employed primarily in local authorities, although others are found in the NHS, Public Health england and the third sector.
 The number of public health managers in England is difficult to estimate as the data are not routinely collected and individuals work in a range of organisations.
-In 2014 the Centre for Workforce Intelligence estimated that there were between 600 and 1200 public health managers although there was no information available from some employing organisations.
+A report on the public health workforce (2014) estimated that there were between 600 and 1200 public health managers although there was no information available from some employing organisations.

 In Scotland the main employer of public health managers is the NHS (in local NHS Health Boards, NHS Health Scotland and Community Health Partnerships or Health and Social Care Partnerships).
-In 2015, the Centre for Workforce Intelligence estimated that there were at least 970 public health managers and practitioners in the NHS, of which 850 are working at AfC Band 5 or higher.
+A report on the public health workforce in Scotland (2015) estimated that there were at least 970 public health managers and practitioners in the NHS, of which 850 are working at AfC Band 5 or higher.

 - Civil Service Job Search (Gov.UK)